Radha-AI-Products/demos/BudgetBuddy/readme.md

 # BudgetBuddy Demo: Build a Modern Budget App Front-End in Minutes with Blazor & Instruct UI

 This demo showcases the source code used in the YouTube video "[Build an BudgetBuddy Front-End in Minutes Using Blazor & Instruct UI](https://youtu.be/EfuOXulAIjI)".
-It highlights how quickly you can create a modern, responsive Budget Maintaining app UI using [Instruct UI](https://instructui.com/), a conversation AI tool for Blazor UI development, styled with [Mudblazor](https://www.mudblazor.com/).
+It highlights how quickly you can create a modern, responsive real world application like  Budget Maintaining app frontend using [Instruct UI](https://instructui.com/), a conversation AI tool for Blazor UI development, styled with [Mudblazor](https://www.mudblazor.com/).

 ## Prerequisites